 Depending on the substance or activity, hazardous chemicals must be handled, stored, and utilised with a variety of control techniques.
 The use of COSHH-compliant equipment guarantees that all applicable criteria are satisfied.

-COSHH control techniques for hazardous substances aid in determining how they should be handled and stored in order to prevent the possibility of spills or other events, protect personnel from injury, and reduce the danger of harmful exposure.
-As a result, COSHH spill kits play a large part of ensuring that COSHH protocols are followed.
+COSHH control techniques for hazardous substances aid in determining how they should be handled and stored.
+This helps to prevent the possibility of spills, protects personnel from injury, and reduces the danger of harmful exposure.
+As a result, COSHH spill kits play a large part of ensuring that COSHH protocols are followed, provided your staff have spill kit training.

 Working methods